-Cell Phone & Electronic Device Policy The

-regulations of electronic devices include the following:
+Cell Phone & Electronic Device Policy The regulations of electronic devices include the following:

-- a.
+a.
 Cell phones and all electronic devices and accessories must be turned off, out of sight and cannot be used during class time, unless permission is given by the teacher.
-When traveling in hallways, students must be able to hear directives from school officials.
-Music is NEVER to be played aloud in any school building.
+Students may only wear the small earbuds.
 NO beat type headsets or large headphones are allowed.
-Violations such as these may be treated as cell phone violations as well. - Cook Middle School is not responsible for any lost, stolen or damaged electronic items or accessories and school officials will not investigate these matters. - Emergency phone calls can always be made in the main office; so cell phones are not needed during school hours.
+Violations such as these may be treated as cell phone violations as well.

+- Cook Middle School is not responsible for any lost, stolen or damaged electronic items or accessories and school officials will not investigate these matters. - Emergency phone calls can always be made in the main office; so cell phones are not needed during school hours.
 If parents must contact their child, they should call the school office.
 The school office staff is excellent at relaying emergency messages from parents to students.